Vyral/base-template/_posts/2019-02-12-we-hope-youve-enjoyed-our-video-series.md

 Don’t worry, though.
 We will still be keeping in touch with you in other ways.

 This isn’t goodbye—it’s just a new chapter.
-We hope these messages have brought you value, and that you’ve enjoyed following them as much as we’ve enjoyed making them.
+We hope these messages have brought you value and that you’ve enjoyed following them as much as we’ve enjoyed making them.

 As I said, though, we are still here for you.
 We look forward to reaching out to you in new ways moving forward.